-The College received a total of one hundred and thirty-two (132) complete applications of which one hundred and twenty-one (121) were approved between April 1, 2021, and March 31, 2022.
+The College received a total of one hundred and eight (108) complete applications of which ninety-two (92) were approved between April 1, 2022, and March 31, 2023.

-Entry Route 2019/2020 2020/2021 2021/2022
+Entry Route 2020/2021 2021/2022 2022/2023

-Accredited program applicants 70 12 50
+Accredited program applicants 12 50 47

-Labour Mobility applicants 31 26 54
+Labour Mobility applicants 26 54 28

-Courtesy applicants 3 22 12
+Courtesy applicants 22 12 8

-International applicants 3 5 3
+International applicants 5 3 4

-Return to Practice / Reinstatement applicants 1 3 2
+Return to Practice / Reinstatement applicants 3 2 5

-Total 108 68 121
+TOTAL 68 121 92

-Fifty (50) applications were received from graduates of accredited Canadian programs.
-All fifty (50) applications were approved for registration on the Temporary Register.
+Forty-seven (47) applications were received from graduates of accredited Canadian programs.
+All forty-seven (47) applications were approved for registration on the Temporary Register.

-Fifty-four (54) applications were received under the Labour Mobility Agreement with other Canadian Dietetic Regulators.
-All fifty-four (54) applications were approved for registration on an equivalent register.
+Twenty-eight (28) applications were received under the Labour Mobility Agreement with other Canadian Dietetic Regulators.
+All twenty-eight (28) applications were approved for registration on an equivalent register.

-Twelve (12) applications were received for temporary practice in the province.
-All twelve (12) applications were approved for registration on the Courtesy Register.
+Eight (8) applications were received for temporary practice in the province.
+All eight (8) applications were approved for registration on the Courtesy Register.

-Three (3) international applicants from previous registration years were approved for registration in 2021/2022.
-Eight (8) new applications were received from internationally educated applicants.
-Five (5) applicants were referred to the Registration Committee for review of eligibility; five (5) applicants received an interim registration decision requiring academic or practical upgrading and/or completion of the bridging program.
-Therefore, three (3) applicants are pending review of eligibility by the Registration Committee.
+Four (4) international applicants from previous registration years were approved for registration in 2022/2023.
+Fifteen (15) new applications were received from internationally educated applicants.
+One (1) applicant withdrew their application.
+Three (3) applicants were referred to the Registration Committee for review of eligibility; three (3) applicants received an interim registration decision requiring academic or practical upgrading and/or completion of the bridging program.
+Therefore, eleven (11) applicants are pending review of eligibility by the Registration Committee.

-One (1) return to practice applicant from a previous registration year was approved for registration in 2021/2022.
-Three (3) new applications were received from return to practice applicants.
-Three (3) return to practice applicants were approved for registration following review; one (1) applicant's registration was approved for registration in the reporting year (reported in this 2021 Annual Report) and two (2) applicant's registrations were approved for registration effective in the upcoming registration year (to be reported in 2022 Annual Report).
+Two (2) return to practice applicants from a previous registration year were approved for registration in 2022/2023.
+Four (4) new applications were received from return to practice applicants.
+Three (3) return to practice applicants were approved for registration in the reporting year following review; one (1) applicant is pending review of eligibility by the Registration Committee.